 SECTION 9.
-PARKING AND LOADING REGULATIONS: See ARTICLE XXIII.
+PARKING AND LOADING REGULATIONS: See ARTICLE XXII.

-ARTICLE XI
+ARTICLE X

 “R – 2” TWO-FAMILY DWELLING DISTRICT

 SECTION 1.
 INTENT AND PURPOSE OF DISTRICT: The “R – 2” Two-Family Dwelling District is intended for the purpose of allowing a slightly higher density than in district “R – 1”, yet retaining the residential qualities.
-This district allows duplex uses, single-family homes, certain community facilities, and certain conditional uses.
+This district allows duplex uses, single-family homes, certain community facilities, and certain special uses.

 SECTION 2.
 DISTRICT REGULATIONS: In the “R – 2” District, no building or land shall be used and no building or structure shall be erected, altered or enlarged which is arranged, intended, or designed for other than one of the uses listed in SECTION 3 below.